 How We Compare

 Ordyx can be classified as a POS managed service.
 As such, it focuses on maintaining an ongoing relationship with its customers.
-The Ordyx relationship starts with the Ordyx Professional assisting the owner in defining his or her establishment's POS needs.
+The Ordyx relationship starts with the Ordyx Professional assisting the owner in defining his or her establishment's online restaurant management system needs.
 Once those needs have been determined, an Ordyx Live date is set.
 Ordyx personnel configures the hardware, installs the software, trains the personnel, and provides hands-on support including menu changes for the first week of usage.
 Further customer support is provided as part of the Ordyx service.
 Ordyx support personnel are just a phone call/email away for any questions you may have.

 As changes occur in the hospitality industry, the Ordyx service is quickly enhanced with new features to allow owners to continue to be profitable while providing a high service levels to their guests.
 All customers automatically receive upgrades to their Ordyx software without them having to click one button.